mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 It will re-instantiate project object for each build, instead of using the same in-memory object.

-When building features you could use [Performance bar](../administration/monitoring/performance/performance_bar.md) in order to detect duplicated cached queries.
-You can write a test with [QueryRecorder](query_recorder.md) to detect multiple cached queries and prevent regressions.

 In this particular case the workaround is fairly easy:

 ```ruby